akomba/MOO-Tokensale/README.md

 * use serious limit in placeToken() and buyToken() functions and we can't overmint the tokens
 * we dont solve the fairly allocate the last few tokens, so you need to call the functions with the expected amount of tokens or ether to reach the tokensForSale)
+* get the limit of tokens what a buyer can buy : maxTokenCap